Hands-On Fundraising

 • Contact

-You are here: Home / Blog / Feeling stuck?
-How to write a thank you that works
+You are here: Home / Blog / How to write a thank you letter when you’re feeling stuck

-Feeling stuck?
-How to write a thank you that works
+How to write a thank you letter when you’re feeling stuck

 First, a confession: I used to write rote, boring, perfunctory thank you letters.